Gender neutrality in languages with gendered third-person pronouns: French iel

-In 2021, the dictionary Le Petit Robert de la Langue Française added a third-person gender neutral pronoun to its lexicon: iel (plural iels).
-Although Petit Robert has added iel, there is no discussion in its entry regarding how the language, which uses a grammatical gender system in which every content word has a gender, should proceed with agreement.
+In 2021, the French dictionary Le Petit Robert de la Langue Française added a third-person gender neutral pronoun to its lexicon: iel (plural iels), though there is no discussion in its entry regarding how the language, which uses a grammatical gender system in which every content word has a gender, should proceed with agreement.

-As reported in the New York Times, this merger of the third person masculine pronoun il 'he' and the third person feminine pronoun elle 'she' is used to refer to a person of any gender.
+As reported in The New York Times, this merger of the third person masculine pronoun il 'he' and the third person feminine pronoun elle 'she' is used to refer to a person of any gender.
 It has caused controversy amongst both linguists and politicians who claim that the French language cannot be manipulated.
 The dictionary takes the position that it is observing how the French language evolves, adding it as a point of reference.
 However, the Larousse (a prominent encyclopedia of the French language) disagrees, calling iel a "pseudo pronoun".

 Polish onu and ono

 The Polish language does not have officially recognized and standardized gender-neutral pronoun.
 The most popular neopronoun, created to address nonbinary people, is onu.
 It was originally created by science fiction and fantasy writer Jacek Dukaj, for his 2004 book Perfect Imperfection.
-From the surname of the author, this, and similar neopronouns created by him, are referred to as dukaisms (dukaizmy), and after term coined by him, the post-gender pronouns (Polish: zaimki postpłciowe).
+From the surname of the author, this, and similar neopronouns created by him, are referred to as dukaisms (dukaizmy), and after term coined by him, the post-gender pronouns (zaimki postpłciowe).

 Some nonbinary Polish-speakers also use ono, which corresponds to the English it.
 The use of ono as a gender-neutral pronoun was recommended in a grammar book in 1823.